Sanjeevliv/portfolio-site/content/_index.md

 I'm a B.Tech student at NIT Karnataka, Surathkal.
 I built this microservices platform on Google Cloud to learn Site Reliability Engineering the hard way—by actually doing it.

-I'm also exploring Multipath TCP for my research.
+I'm also exploring Multipath TCP for my Major Project.

 ---